zloeber/awesome-declarative-config/README.md

 Several benefits emerge when using declarative engines to accomplish configuration tasks.
 Declarative configuration is;

-1. Human readable
+1. Easier to comprehend
-2. Typically succinct
+2. More succinct
-3. Reusable
+3. More reusable
 4. Idempotent
 5. Naturally resistent to configuration skew/drift
 6. Easy to check into version control
-7. Is often naturally self-documenting
+7. Is often self-documenting

 ## Drawbacks